LVMM-PC/nebula/docs/select/README.md

 Coordinating the selection of provinces and cities is a common use case and demonstrates how selection can be coordinated.

+Using the `Cascader` component is strongly recommended instead as it is more flexible and capable.

 <demo-select-coordinate/>

 ^^^ @/docs/.vuepress/components/demo/select/coordinate.vue